TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

               - The validate_diaspora folder:
                  1. contains python script for the query validation, here we can validate the query results and the actual results.

-                        - Jobs folder contains config files of the jobs, these config files will have all the steps and configuration that is required to run the job.
+            - `jobs` folder contains config files of the jobs, these config files will have all the steps and configuration that is required to run the job.
-                        - automate folders contains python file that run all the jobs one by one it also contains config file to specify which job we need to run and the order.
+            - `automate` folder contains python file that run all the jobs one by one it also contains config file to specify which job is needed to run and the order.
+            - `database_dump` folder contains zip dump file which can be unzipped, and then can be imported into MySQL workbench.

      3. Before each run of the pipeline the following two jobs are executed to prepare the workspace:
-          - clean_workspace: It cleans the complete workspace so that multiple runs of the piep;line do not interefer with each other and always the lateset version of the mappaing and config files are used.
+          - clean_workspace: It cleans the complete workspace so that multiple runs of the pipeline do not interefer with each other and always the latest version of the mappaing and config files are used.
           - prepare_workspace: It clones the git repository to the `local_repo_path` and then copies the jobs and mapping files into respecive folders in the jenkins workspace.